Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 1. An Important Statement

-If someone claims that the Monkey King appearing in the 1592 edition of JTTW is canonically FTM trans, or they state the novel hints that he is without openly admitting that this is their own personal interpretation, that person, whether they realize it or not, is not telling you the whole truth.
+If someone claims that the Monkey King appearing in the 1592 edition of JTTW is canonically female-to-male (FTM) trans, or they state the novel hints that he is without openly admitting that this is their own personal interpretation, that person, whether they realize it or not, is not telling you the whole truth.
 I don’t think they are doing this maliciously, though.
 It’s perfectly natural for people to want to see some of themselves in their favorite heroes.
 After all, who wouldn’t want to be an immortal rage wizard who can fly around the cosmos, transform into anything, lift mountains, and beat up gods and devils?
 I can see how it might be attractive to a trans youth to have the power to push back against authorities that wrongly vilify and strip them of their human rights.
-So, in that sense, I think I understand why the idea of a trans Sun Wukong is so popular.
+Therefore, in that sense, I think I understand why the idea of a trans Sun Wukong is so popular.
 But having said that, I should highlight that anyone who goes beyond an allegorical reading of the novel by touting the reality of Monkey’s transness is either unaware of the character’s historical development or is willfully ignoring it.

 2. Arguments and Counterarguments